 July 26, 2019–August 24, 2019

-In the world of Asian Art, it’s hard to miss Tanabe Chikuunsai IV.
-From his site-specific installations at the Museé Guimet in Paris and at the Metropolitan Museum of Art to his recent solo shows in Paris and Japan, Tanabe must be one of the most visible bamboo artists around.
+In the world of Japanese art, it’s hard to miss Tanabe Chikuunsai IV.
+From his colossal installations at the Metropolitan Museum of Art and the Museé Guimet to recent solo exhibitions in Paris and Belgium, Tanabe has emerged as a leader and representative for a younger generation of bamboo artists.

 TAI Modern is pleased to present its upcoming exhibition Tanabe Chikuunsai IV, in which the artist will create a site-specific installation within the gallery’s walls.
-His signature style results in enormous structures that seem to emerge from and meld into floors, ceilings, and walls, while his free-standing sculptures are organic and abstract in nature, resembling moving, living beings.
+Tanabe’s enormous, sinuous structures woven on-site from tiger bamboo seem to emerge from and meld into floors, ceilings, and walls; while the organic forms of his free-standing sculptures, made from tiger bamboo and incorporating bamboo roots, share a fluidity and living energy.